gtuck/web3400-Course-Docs/PHP-Code-Examples.md

     $subString = substr($greeting, 7, 5); // Outputs: World
    ```

-In this example, `$greeting` demonstrates various string operations like concatenation, finding the length, replacing text within the string, changing case, and extracting a substring.
+In this example, `$greeting` demonstrates various string operations like concatenation, finding the length, replacing text within the string, changing the case, and extracting a substring.
 These operations are common in PHP programming, especially when dealing with text processing and manipulation.

 ### More about String Concatenation